Invivogen

 Cells were stimulated with increasing concentrations of recombinant human or murine RANKL.
 After overnight incubation, the NF-κB response was determined using QUANTI‑Blue™ Solution, a SEAP detection reagent, and reading the optical density (OD) at 630 nm.
 EC50 values are shown as mean ± SD.

-Cells were stimulated with various human and murine recombinant cytokines: 10 ng/ml of hRANKL, mRANKL, hIL‑1β, mIL‑1β, 1x104 IU/ml of hIFN-α, hIFN-β, 100 ng/ml of hIFN-γ, hTNF-α, and 1 µg/ml of the TLR3 ligand Poly(I:C) HMW and the TLR5 ligand FLA-ST (flagellin from S. typhimurium).
+HEK-Blue™ RANKL cell responses to cytokines.
+Cells were stimulated with 10 ng/ml of hRANKL, mRANKL, hIL‑1β, mIL‑1β, 1x104 IU/ml of hIFN-α, hIFN-β, 100 ng/ml of hIFN-γ, or hTNF-α.
 After overnight incubation, SEAP activity was assessed using QUANTI‑Blue™ Solution.
+The optical density (OD) at 630 nm is shown as mean ± SEM.

 Dose-dependent neutralization of RANK/RANKL signaling